Dhirendra-Projects/filemgtapp/README.md

 This is File Management App,
-You can creat ,view ,delet read and write file by this app
+You can create,view,delete,read and write file by this app.